Cheap flights from Mumbai to Chiang Mai — book online with FlightGPT

 The hotter March-May and the green June-October months are usually cheapest.
 Avoid the cool, dry November-February peak and the Indian winter and Christmas holidays, which are the priciest.
 Note March-April can bring burning-season haze.

-Find the cheapest Mumbai to Chiang Mai flight
+Booking the lowest Mumbai to Chiang Mai airfare

-Mumbai to Chiang Mai non-stop and direct flights
+Mumbai to Chiang Mai flights — connections and routing

-Most travellers prefer the Mumbai to Chiang Mai non-stop option.
-The direct Mumbai-Chiang Mai flight time is ≈ 7–10h (1-stop, including layover).
-If you are flexible, 1-stop alternatives through major hubs can be 15-30 percent cheaper.
+There is currently no non-stop service between Mumbai and Chiang Mai — itineraries connect via a hub, with a typical journey of ≈ 7–10h (1-stop, including layover).
+Comparing hubs side by side often saves 15-30 percent.
 FlightGPT lets you filter by "Direct only" or compare both side by side — useful when you want the cheapest Mumbai Chiang Mai ticket but are open to a layover.